Masaktsu/Skins/README.md

-The following readme will serve to document all of Masakatsu's skins.
+The following readme will serve to document all of Masakatsu's skins man.

 ## ORDER:
 The order goes as followed: